 - What is Machine Learning (ML)?

-- How Bitext Enhances Machine learning through NLP
+- How to Enhance Machine learning through NLP

 What is Natural Language Processing (NLP)?

 Natural Language Processing (NLP) is the subfield of computer science able to make computer systems understand human language as humans naturally speak and type.
 Humans often use language at their wish, most of the time even using abbreviations, misspelling, slang...
 These variations make it harder for computers to analyze human language.
 However, NLP and Machine Learning (ML) have lately been making great progress towards solving these issues.
 Bitext brings a unique approach to the market of Natural Language.
-As experts in computational linguistics, we are continuously developing new tools designed to boost accuracy when machines read and understand human utterances.
+As experts in computational linguistics, we are continuously developing new tools designed to enhance NLP and Machine Learning tools, and boost accuracy when machines read and understand human utterances.

-Understanding natural language involves different factors that must be considered:
+Understanding natural language, both with NLP and ML, involves different factors that must be considered:

 - Syntax.
-Text structure is important to get what is meant, but more important is the structure of its sentences, also known as syntax.
+Text and sentence structure are important to understand text meaning.
 Given a sentence such as, ‘Laura joined the team having some experience.
 Who exactly has the experience?
 Laura, or the team?
 Laura’s abilities are determined here depending on the reader’s mind.

 - Context.
 The last two factors are essential to get a good understanding, but sometimes there are some external aspects you must understand so you know what a text is talking about.
-Here it comes to the context where a sentence or word appears in.
-If someone says, ‘that’s wicked!’, is there a positive or a negative meaning behind?
+If someone says, ‘that’s wicked!’, is there a positive or a negative meaning behind it?
 One must know about the context in which it was uttered to get it.

 Let’s see everything together in the sentence mentioned above: ‘The bear painted a picture of the landscape’: